shariq1989/cookbook/content/recipe/spaghetti_sauce.md

 * Onion and Garlic

-* Spices: For this sauce, we use dried basil and oregano, chili flakes, garlic powder, onion powder, salt, and pepper.
+* Spices: For the sauce, I use dried basil and oregano, chili flakes, garlic powder, onion powder, salt, and pepper.

 * Tomato Sauce: I buy the plain tomato sauce with nothing else added.
 You could also make your own from scratch beforehand using fresh tomatoes.

-* Fish Sauce: This may not be an ingredient you would typically add to a spaghetti sauce, but don't skip it.
-It brings so much richness and flavor to the dish.
+* Fish Sauce: This may not be an ingredient you would typically add to a spaghetti sauce, but don't sleep on it.
+Fish sauce brings richness and flavor to the dish.

 * Herbs: I cook fresh parsley into the sauce and top it with fresh basil.